milanaryal/milanaryal.github.io/_posts/2015/2015-11-07-self-hosting-google-web-fonts.md

 #### Pros of self-hosting Google web fonts

+> Sleep better at night, especially if you're a web developer.

 * Less HTTP request, which helps to load your site a little faster.
 * You don't have to worry about the downtime of Google's CDN.
 * Control over the font files.